 Virtual workshop for Queensland, NSW and Victoria

-A webinar will also take place on Wednesday 16 March from 6.30 – 7.45pm.
-This virtual workshop will explore how to identify Glossy Black-Cockatoos and their feed trees through a series of new videos and will include a panel discussion with researchers investigating Glossy Black-Cockatoos.
-Citizen scientists volunteering for our Great Glossy Count can ask questions of researchers during the panel discussion.
+This virtual workshop explores how to identify Glossy Black-Cockatoos and their feed trees through a series of new videos and includes a panel discussion with researchers investigating Glossy Black-Cockatoos.
+Citizen scientists volunteering for our Great Glossy Count asked questions of researchers during the panel discussion.